amsb/react-evoke/README.md

   </Store>,
 ```

-To use this feature, you will also need to insert at least one [`Suspense`](https://reactjs.org/docs/code-splitting.html#suspense) component with a `fallback` somewhere in the component tree **above** the `UseStore` component or the component using the `useStore` hook and **below** the `Store`.
+To use this feature, you will also need to insert at least one [`Suspense`](https://reactjs.org/docs/code-splitting.html#suspense) component with a `fallback` somewhere in the component tree **below** the `Store` and **above** the first `UseStore` component or the first component using the `useStore` hook.
 The Suspense component will suspend rendering of its children while the item is being initialized.

 ```javascript
 import createStore from "react-evoke";